 Project Management

 This is where we bring the industrial-strength method home.
-When you run Pareto analysis on your own task data, you’re applying the same rigor that manufacturing teams use to eliminate defects – except you’re eliminating wasted effort.
+When you run Pareto analysis on your own task data, you are applying the same rigor that manufacturing teams use to eliminate defects, except you are eliminating wasted effort against your own goals.

 The process fits well alongside other prioritization methods.
 Use the Eat That Frog method for tackling your hardest task first each morning, the most important tasks method for daily focus, and Pareto analysis as the periodic audit that tells you whether your daily methods are pointed at the right categories of work.
-For a full overview of how these methods connect, see our complete guide to prioritization methods.
+The RICE prioritization framework is another good companion when you need to weigh effort against reach and impact on a specific project.

-Pareto Analysis Mistakes: Six Errors and How to Avoid Them
+Pareto Analysis Mistakes: Seven Errors and How to Avoid Them

 Mistake 1: Not Collecting Enough Data

 Running a Pareto analysis on three days of tracking is like drawing conclusions from a coin flipped five times.
-You need at least 30 data points – and more is better [3].
-Two weeks of task tracking for most professionals will get you there.
-If you’re analyzing something less frequent (like project failures), you may need to look back over several months of records.
+You need at least 30 data points, and more is better [3].
+Two weeks of task tracking for most people will get you there.
+If you are analyzing something less frequent (like project failures), you may need to look back over several months of records.

 Mistake 2: Choosing Categories That Are Too Broad

-“Work tasks” isn’t a useful category.
+“Work tasks” is not a useful category.
 Neither is “communication.”
 Break your categories into specific, distinguishable types.
 Instead of “communication,” track “client emails,” “internal Slack,” “phone calls,” and “meeting participation” separately.
 The more specific your categories, the more useful your Pareto chart becomes.

 Mistake 3: Only Measuring One Dimension

-Classic Pareto analysis tracks frequency or volume – how often something happens or how much time it takes.
+Classic Pareto analysis tracks frequency or volume, how often something happens or how much time it takes.
 But for task management, a single dimension often misleads.
 A task that takes one hour per week might generate more value than a task that takes ten hours.
-The CFIS Framework addresses this by scoring across three dimensions, but at minimum, run both a time analysis and an outcome analysis to compare.
+The CFIS approach addresses this by scoring across three dimensions, but at minimum, run both a time analysis and an outcome analysis to compare.

 Mistake 4: Assuming 80/20 Is Always the Split

 The 80/20 ratio is a rough guideline, not a law of physics.
 Your actual split might be 70/30 or 90/10.
-Juran himself acknowledged this in his 1974 paper – the principle describes a general pattern of concentration, not a precise mathematical ratio [7].
+Juran himself acknowledged this in his 1975 paper, where he described the principle as a general pattern of concentration rather than a precise mathematical ratio [7].
 Let your data tell you the actual split.
-Don’t force it into 80/20.
+Do not force it into 80/20.

 Mistake 5: Running the Analysis Once and Never Updating